samadhicsec/threatware-docs/docs/source/create/components.md

 | ComponentB | | | |
 | ComponentC | | | |
 :::
-Now, taking each Component one at a time, we need to populate the Identity, Authentication and Authorisation columns for that Component's row.
+Now, taking each Component one at a time, we need to populate the Identity, Authentication and Authorization columns for that Component's row.

 ### Describe Identities